-The secondary air intake is the top slider situated under the ash lip at the front of the stove.
-Having the lever to the left indicates the air intake is closed.
-Having the lever fully to the right indicates the air intake is open.
-This particular air intake is adjustable fully through left to right so the slider can control the total amount of air required for suitable combustion
+The secondary air intake is the lever below the ash lip.
+Having the lever rotated all the way to the left indicates the air intake is fully closed.
+Having the lever all the way to the right indicates the air intake is completely open.
+This particular air intake is adjustable throughout its 180° rotational travel to control the total amount of air required for suitable combustion